-For example, this MyDoma review mentions that the company has become more organized with giving design project information to their clients.
-This shows you that client communication and collaboration is a topic of interest.
+For example, this MyDoma review mentions that the company has become more organized in giving design project information to their clients.
+This shows you that client communication and collaboration are topics of interest.

 DesignFiles has its own private Facebook community, where designers ask questions every day about finding clients, getting designs approved, etc.

-If you don’t have your own community, you could join the community of a competitor or other site.
+If you don’t have your own community, you could join the community of a competitor or another site.

 There’s so much information that’s freely available, so make sure to use it.